 Cashier's or Bank checks and Money Orders, work as well!

 Personal checks will result in a 10 day delay.
 If you want to go this way, think about sending the check ahead of time.
 It can be running through the banking system while I am doing the work.
-I really hates to do this, but the only time I have been burned was when a customer of Litchfield Station sent a check and I sent the product immediately upon receipt of the check.
+I really hate to do this, but the only time I have been burned was when a customer of Litchfield Station sent a check and I sent the product immediately upon receipt of the check.
 As soon as the shipping notice went out by eMail, the SOB stopped payment on the check.
 Since then, I have insisted on the 10 day delay.
 Sorry for the inconvenience.
 CONTACT BRUCE with your needs and ideas.

 NO STICKY, GOOEY TAPES are used in the final install.
 That means: